 Well, I guess I can stay a little longer…

-This authority figure says I have to sign that consent form.
+This authority figure says I have to sign that release form.

 The more I think about it, the more I’m DONE with nice.
 I’m not passing on this burden to my own daughters.